Find Affordable College Courses

 Education Levels of Philosophy & Religious Studies Majors

-In 2020-2021, 2,087 master's degrees were awarded to philosophy and religious studies majors.
+During the most recent year for which data is available, 2,425 people earned their master's degree in philosophy & religious studies.
 This makes it the 28th most popular master's degree program in the country.

-The following table shows the number of diplomas awarded in philosophy and religious studies at each degree level.
+The following table shows the number of diplomas awarded in philosophy & religious studies at each degree level.

 Education Level Number of Grads